 - Avoid fruit with green around the stem (they aren't fully ripe) or that have shriveled skin (they're old).

-- Most importantly, find fruit that smells how you hope it will taste.
+- Most importantly, find the fruit that smells how you hope it will taste.

 Note: Peaches bruise easily, so don't use your fingertips to check for firmness.
 Instead, hold the peach in your whole hand.